Last updated on June 6th, 2021

 You can choose the slider to select the amount you wish to withdraw.
 If you withdraw more than 90% of your funds, you will be asked to withdraw your total portfolio.

-Do remember that you’ll need to keep a minimum of $10k inside your portfolio!
+Do remember that you’ll want to keep a minimum of $10k inside your portfolio!

 Is StashAway safe?